 - Guidelines for Coaching Requirements - Includes CPR and First Aid Requirements (1/29/18)

-NYSED Office of Professions-Athletic Training - Athletic training is the application of the principles and procedures for managing athletic injuries.
-This includes preconditioning, conditioning, and reconditioning activities.
-Athletic trainers work under the supervision of licensed physicians to provide services to individuals who have suffered athletic injuries.
+NYSED Office of Professions-Athletic Training - Athletic trainers work under the supervision of licensed physicians to provide services to individuals who have suffered athletic injuries.
+At athletic events, athletic trainers provide emergency care and first aid to individuals who have sustained an athletic injury, evaluate athletic injuries, and make referrals to appropriate medical professionals.
 Certified athletic trainers manage athletic injuries and illnesses such as sprains, strains, contusions, and post-surgical reconditioning.
 Athletic trainers may: identify factors that may contribute to athletic injury and eliminate them before an injury occurs, develop appropriate fitness and training programs.
 At athletic events, athletic trainers provide emergency care and first aid to individuals who have sustained an athletic injury, evaluate athletic injuries, and make referrals to appropriate medical personnel.

 National Athletic Trainers Association (NATA) - The National Athletic Trainers’ Association is the professional membership association for certified athletic trainers and others who support the athletic training profession.
 Health Issues.
 It provides information on many health topics.